There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) group assignment; (2) assignment 1 - Teams and Workflows; and (3) assignment 2 - Effectivness and Performance.
+Indicative assessments in this unit are as follows: (1) assignment 1 - Teams and Workflows and (2) assignment 2 - Effectivness and Performance.
 Further information is available in the unit outline.

 - Unit Coordinator(s)